2016 also took one of the greatest female scientists of all time

 Rubin racked up many top prizes in her field.
 According to various biographies, she was elected to the National Academy of Sciences in 1981.
 In 1993, she received the National Medal of Science, the country's highest scientific prize.
 In 1996, she became the first woman since 1928 to receive the Royal Astronomical Society's Gold Medal.

 She lost her husband, mathematician and physicist, Robert J. Rubin, in 2008.
 They had four children who were as ambitious and smart as their parents.
-Each acquired PhDs in math or science, according to Carnegie.
+Each acquired Ph.D.s in math or science, according to Carnegie.

 There has controversy in recent years about the Nobel committee passing on awarding a prize to Rubin.